-It was indeed a kind gesture of Krishnappa K- a local environmentalist, who after seeing the news in a Daily newspaper that “WED” was being celebrated at ITI, had come to the programme with bunch of save the environment signs, and also two jack-fruit saplings to be planted in the ITI Campus.
-For his interest and concern towards environment, the organizers made him one of the guests of honor for the function.
-Krishnappa also recited some slogans about awareness on Environment, which was followed by planting of the two jack-fruit plants.
+It was indeed a kind gesture of Krishnappa K- a local environmentalist, who after seeing the news in a Daily newspaper that “WED” was being celebrated at ITI, had come to the programme with a bunch of saving the environment signs, and also two jackfruit saplings to be planted in the ITI Campus.
+For his interest and concern towards the environment, the organizers made him one of the guests of honor for the function.
+Krishnappa also recited some slogans about awareness on Environment, which was followed by the planting of two jackfruit plants.
 After the programme, I had a chat with Krishnappa and learned more about his dedication and concern towards making the world more greener.
 Next day, he stopped by at my house, with four plants (jack-fruit, Mango, Nerale (Jambulu), Chikku) and planted it in our compound.

-Krishnappa had also participated in a programme at Karnataka Fisheries Development Corp.-Mangaluru on 11-13 July 2010.
+Krishnappa had also participated in a programme at the Karnataka Fisheries Development Corp.-Mangaluru on 11-13 July 2010.
 This programme was regarding how to maintain, care and usefulness of fish to us.
-He also received a certificate for taking participation in the programme.”
-Yes, Trees are one of the oldest living thing in our life.
+He also received a certificate for taking participation in the programme.
+Yes, Trees are one of the oldest living things in our life.
 Krishnappa is a tree lover also.
-He had participated the the Vanamahotsava Programme conducted by Forest Department and Mangalore City Corporation at Nehru Maidan on 17-07-2010, and also the following year-11-07-2011 at same location.
+He had participated the Vanamahotsava Programme conducted by the Forest Department and Mangalore City Corporation at Nehru Maidan on 17-07-2010, and also the following year-11-07-2011 at the same location.

-Krishnappa is fond lover of jack-fruit trees.
-All year long he takes good care of these trees, and has supplied free jack-fruit saplings to various organizations and general public who promise to grow them.
-He has planted various types of plants in Government area near Bondel for the past six years and he is looking after then like his own kids.
+Krishnappa is a fond lover of jackfruit trees.
+All year long he takes good care of these trees and has supplied free jackfruit saplings to various organizations and the general public who promise to grow them.
+He has planted various types of plants in the Government area near Bondel for the past six years and he is looking after them like his own kids.
 He nourishes them by manuring and watering them.
 In summer, he spends his own money and hires a vehicle for the supply of water.
 People in Bondel area call him as “Salu Marada Thimmakka of Bondel”.
 Karnataka Veterinary, Animal and Fisheries Science University, Bidar Extension Education Centre, College of Fisheries, Mangalore had awarded him for his contribution towards Krishi Kendra.
 Krishnappa has been featured in many daily newspapers for his contribution towards environment projects.